Under the Hood

 4. The wire format

-What an InfiniBand packet looks like on the link — and side by side with RoCE v2 to show the lineage:
+What an InfiniBand packet looks like on the link, top to bottom:

 - RETH (RDMA Extended Transport Header) — 16 bytes.
 Only for one-sided ops.
 Carries the remote address + rkey + length.